IkBenDeSjaak/NOTS-WAPP-BrokenAccessControl/README.md

   }
   ```

-Now we need to generate the database schema for the app if you haven't used a bacpac.
+If you **did not import a bacpac** then we need to generate the database schema for the app if you haven't used a bacpac.

 5. Install dotnet-ef ``dotnet tool install -g dotnet-ef``
 6. Create a migration ``dotnet ef migrations add InitialCreate ``